|

 the "eccentric" articles out of hand.

-Here's something from my personal life that may shed light on the
+Here's something (perhaps TMI!) from my personal life that may shed light

-proceedings.
-In marriage counseling I encountered a very common human
+on the proceedings.
+In marriage counseling I encountered a very common

 spouse's complaints, they can choose to "not hear" those complaints via

-instead are ploys motivated by vengeance, jealousy, etc.) Rather than
+instead are ploys motivated by vengeance, jealousy, etc. Rather than our

-taking the complaints seriously, their ears are blocked, and the
+taking the complaints seriously, our ears are blocked, and the poor

 complainer is essentially silenced.